ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 In addition to the above prompt, we were encouraged to be as creative as we liked, should any we see any other way of using the data to help CHA ongoing.

+All internal hub data was anonymised - we had no contextual data such as location, demographics, school or hub size to inform our analysis.

 ### Scope
 Our report is comprised of 2 main parts: